 Are There Sharks in Phuket?
 Are they dangerous?

-Shark attacks on scuba divers are extremely rare throughout the world, less than 4% of all attacks according to a recent article by Forbes.
-Phuket, and Thailand for that matter, has never had a documented case of an attack on a scuba diver.
-Shark attacks in general around the world are actually not that common and you are more likely to be injured or killed by a falling coconut (10 deaths attributable to shark attacks compared with ~ 150 deaths worldwide caused by falling coconuts – AIMS Research)!!!!
+Shark attacks on scuba divers are extremely rare worldwide, accounting for less than 4% of all attacks, according to a recent article by Forbes (Dive In To The 2020 Global Shark Attack Summary).
+In fact, Phuket and the rest of Thailand have never recorded a documented case of an attack on a scuba diver.
+Shark attacks, in general, are not common, and you are statistically more likely to be injured or killed by a falling coconut, with about 10 deaths attributable to shark attacks compared to approximately 150 deaths worldwide caused by falling coconuts, according to AIMS Research.

-(statistically, Lama’s are also responsible for more deaths….)
+Interestingly, llamas are also statistically responsible for more deaths than sharks.

 Commonly Found Sharks, Phuket